 The most revolutionary change made to the Mazda 3, however, is its Skyactiv-X Spark Controlled Compression Ignition (SCCI) petrol engine that promises to be as efficient as a diesel engine.
 Skyactiv-X is “the world’s first commercial petrol engine to use compression ignition”.
-The 2.0-liter petrol motor produces 187 hp and 230 Nm of torque, mated to either a 6-speed manual or automatic, driving the front wheels.
-Despite the huge power and torque increased compared to its predecessor, fuel economy has been massively improved.
+The 2.0-liter petrol motor produces 178 hp and 222 Nm of torque, mated to either a 6-speed manual or automatic, driving the front wheels.
+Despite the increased power and torque compared to its predecessor, fuel economy is claimed to be massively improved.
 For a more comprehensive explanation of how Skyactiv-X works, click this link.

 Other powertrain options remain unchanged, and these are the 1.5-liter, 2.0-liter, and 2.5-liter SKYACTIV-G petrol engines.
 A 1.8-liter SKYACTIV-D diesel remains.